Family Friendly Rides

 Glenorchy Back Country Ride, New Zealand

-If the land of the long white cloud has always been on your bucket list then you can’t go wrong with our Glenorchy Back Country Ride in the South Island of New Zealand.
-If your kids are avid cinephiles, they’ll get a kick out of riding through emerald green landscapes and ancient beech forests that were the backdrop to blockbuster films like The Lord of the Rings, The Hobbit and The Lion, the Witch and the Wardrobe.
-But to be honest, this ride is so much more than movie scenes.
-It’s so popular with our globetrotters that it sells out on reputation alone.
-Keep in mind, there is an age limit of 12 and the ride is only available to intermediate to experienced riders.
-If you have a son or daughter who is handy in the saddle, you’ll love that this ride is a point-to-point ride, where you ride to a new destination each day.
+If the land of the long white cloud has always been on your bucket list, you can’t go wrong with our five-day, four-night Glenorchy Back Country Ride in the South Island of New Zealand.
+If your kids are movie buffs, they’ll get a kick out of riding through emerald green landscapes and ancient beech forests seen in blockbuster films like The Lord of the Rings, The Hobbit, and The Lion, the Witch and the Wardrobe.
+But this ride is so much more than movie scenes.
+It’s so popular with our globetrotters that it sells out on reputation alone!
+Keep in mind, there is an age limit of 12 and the ride is only available to intermediate to advanced riders.
+If you have a son or daughter who is handy in the saddle, you’ll love that this is a point-to-point ride, where you ride to a new destination each day, AND that it’s off-grid.
+Bye bye, technology!

 Khovsgol & Arhangay Rides, Mongolia

-As a family, you have the option of choosing between a 13-day or 19-day riding itinerary with the ride season running from June to July, which fits in perfectly with school holidays.
+You can choose between a 13-day or 19-day itinerary, with the ride season running from June to July, which fits in perfectly with school holidays.
 These rides aren’t for the faint-hearted and involve training prior to departure, not so much for the kids but for the adults who aren’t saddle fit.
-It’s suitable for everyone from beginner to experienced riders, as long as you’re fit, happy to rough it and have a good sense of humour.
-It’s also very reasonably priced – the 13-day ride is less than $2700 USD per person.
+It’s suitable for everyone from beginner to advanced riders, as long as you’re fit, happy to rough it and have a good sense of humour.
+It’s also very reasonably priced!

 Castle & Estate Ride, Ireland